Smile Like You Just Don’t Care – Because You Don’t!™

 The time of a dental implant procedure varies dramatically depending on the patient.
-To see how long it will take contact Dr. Ross and begin your initial meeting about dental implants.
+To see how long it will take, contact Dr. Ross and begin your initial meeting about dental implants.

 Is the dental implant procedure risky?

 Dr. Ross may advise you to come in frequently to check the implant for any complications.
-During your time away from the office, you should take care of your implant like it’s your natural teeth.
+During your time away from the office, you should take care of your implants like they're your natural teeth.
 You should brush and floss regularly and see your dentist every 6 months.

 Ross Dental offers restoration services for patients with existing implants that have become damaged or discolored.
 Dr. Ross can repair or replace a broken or loose implant, abutment, crown, or bridge so you can smile confidently and comfortably once again!
 Dr. Ross also performs full arch dental restoration!

 Don’t trust just any dentist with your dental implant procedure and restoration, choose Waukesha County's best-reviewed dentist.
 Dr. Ross holds a Doctorate of Dental Surgery and has many years of experience in cosmetic and restorative dentistry.
 Contact Ross Dental for a consultation or learn how dental crowns can be restored in a single visit with our in-office digital scanning and milling technology.